 Students participate in a moment of mindfulness each day after lunch.

-Our social emotional, mindset, and mindfulness curricula are key.
-We focus is on interpersonal skills, being a friend, including others, identifying feelings, being our B.E.S.T (body language; eye contact; say nice things; tone of voice), problem solving, perseverance, grit, and kindness.
+Our social-emotional, mindset, and mindfulness curricula are key.
+We focus on interpersonal skills, being a friend, including others, identifying feelings, being our B.E.S.T (body language; eye contact; say nice things; tone of voice), problem-solving, perseverance, grit, and kindness.
 We practice mindfulness and learn how to use this practice to focus, regulate our emotions, and be ready to learn.
 Mindfulness teaches us to take the time to respond rather than react to what happens.

 Coming to America: The Immigrant Experience

 The second-grade Capstone experience is an interdisciplinary study about immigration, which culminates in an event titled, "Coming to America: The Immigrant Experience."
 During this study, they strive to answer the essential question, "What is the experience of an immigrant?" and practice empathy while learning how to walk in the shoes of someone else.